This post has been updated with known 2021 requirements from the Mexican government, but still retains our experience getting a visa and renewal.

 #1- Applying for a Visa in Your Home Country

 First thing you need to know is that you need to apply for the temporary or permanent visa in your home country.
 Visit the Mexican Consulate closest to you to find out the requirements you need to apply for the visa.
-Make an appointment to present all your paperwork and get the visa sticker in your passport.
+Make an appointment to present all your paperwork (they will give you a list of requirements) and get the visa sticker in your passport.

 At the Orlando Mexican Consulate office, we could only make an appointment on Wednesdays to apply for our Mexican visa.
 The following is what the Orlando Mexican Consulate office required from us: (please check with the consulate closest to you for their specific requirements):